dakshdeepHERE/NoteMosaic/README.md

-# fcc
+# NoteMosaic

-A new Flutter project.
+A new Flutter Notes App project which is made implementing Firebase and Bloc logics.

 ## Getting Started